zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/create/create.md

     ![](images/02-06-locked.png " ")

-7. In the Edit User panel, deselect **Account is Locked**, enter the password you gave the ggadmin user in the database registration steps above, and then click **Apply Changes**.
+7. In the Edit User panel, deselect **Account is Locked**, enter the password you gave the GGADMIN user in the database registration steps above, and then click **Apply Changes**.

     ![](images/02-07-edit.png " ")